 Did You Know?

-to Uranus, not discovered until 1781.
+medieval times which makes the several references to various characters smoking cigars somewhat problematic, since tobacco usage didn't become prevalent in Europe until quite a few years after the discovery of America.
 (Although "Princess Ida" is set in medieval times, this production is set on a Victorian estate as a play within a play, which may account for the apparent anachronism.)
 See more

 Prince Hilarion, King Hildebrand's Son